arajesh24/arajesh24/README.md

 </div>

 ##  About Me
+- I am currently an **Associate Data Engineer** at Chelsea and Westminster Hospital NHS Foundation Trust.
 -  Graduated in **MSc in Data Science** from University of Surrey.
 -  My dissertation focuses on **Modelling the Spread of the Omicron Variant of SARS-CoV-2**
 -  Previously worked as a **Data Engineer** at Cognizant Technology Solutions